Top Real Estate Agents in Loveland, Colorado

 Loveland was founded in 1877 along the newly constructed Colorado Central Railroad and was named for its president, William A.H.
 Loveland.

-The city is famously known as the 'Sweetheart City' for its Valentine's Day remailing program, which began in 1947 and now re-mails hundreds of thousands of valentines each year with a special Loveland postmark.
+The city is internationally renowned as the 'Sweetheart City' for its Valentine's Day remailing program, which began in 1947 and now re-mails over 150,000 valentines each year with a special Loveland postmark.

 Life in Loveland